What Does QSR Mean?

 Music can also influence how customers rank their experience in the restaurant.
 In one study of 401 customers, the ambiance of the space (including the music) had a significant impact on the online customer reviews the restaurant got after the visit.
 Ambiance was deemed more important, per this research, than the quality of the meal served.
 Studies like this demonstrate just how much the music we hear influences how we feel about our food.

-While quick-service restaurants are designed to get customers out the door quickly, establishments also want their customers to spend as much money as possible.
 In a second study, researchers examined 395 customers dining out in Pakistan.
 They found that the quality of the music was closely associated with how much money customers would spend at the restaurant.
 Studies like this demonstrate that the quality of music is critical.

 QSR managers can create a better customer experience and increase their sales by carefully considering their music choices.